awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 ## Properties<a name="aws-resource-applicationautoscaling-scalabletarget-properties"></a>

 `MaxCapacity`  <a name="cfn-applicationautoscaling-scalabletarget-maxcapacity"></a>
-The maximum value to scale to in response to a scale\-out event\.
+The maximum value that you plan to scale out to\.
+When a scaling policy is in effect, Application Auto Scaling can scale out \(expand\) as needed to the maximum capacity limit in response to changing demand\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MinCapacity`  <a name="cfn-applicationautoscaling-scalabletarget-mincapacity"></a>
-The minimum value to scale to in response to a scale\-in event\.
+The minimum value that you plan to scale in to\.
+When a scaling policy is in effect, Application Auto Scaling can scale in \(contract\) as needed to the minimum capacity limit in response to changing demand\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)